omre US

 What Are the Side Effects of Taking NMN Supplements?

 Based on available research, side effects associated with NMN supplements are uncommon when taken as directed (8).
-However, as with any supplement, it’s important to monitor how your body responds.
-Stop taking NMN and speak with your healthcare provider if you notice any unusual symptoms.
+Potential side effects to watch for:

 • Abdominal discomfort